bschwarz/frontend-nanodegree-arcade-game/README.md

 Description
 -----------

 This is a project from the Udacity Front-End Web Developer nanodegree.
-This project creates a simple clone of the classic arcade game called Frogger.
+This project creates a simple clone of the classic arcade game called **Frogger**.
 This project highlights the HTML5 canvas and OO design in javascript.

 How to Load Game
 ----------------